 - other treatments like yoga and massage therapy to help children and youth relax and concentrate

 - social support such as a support group for parents and children living with ADHD to share information, learn new things, find help and stay connected with others

 - a healthy diet* – Canada’s Food Guide has information on healthy eating in different languages

-- for additional healthy living tips and strategies check out our Healthy Living Toolkit for Families
+- for additional healthy living tips and strategies check out our Healthy Living section

 * In the past, people thought that ADHD might be linked to food products and food allergies.
 There is no clear evidence to show that ADHD or hyperactivity are caused by what we eat.
 Very strict diets that claim to “cure” ADHD can cause a lot of harm because children may not get the nutrients they need to grow.
 Many studies show that sugar does not cause hyperactivity.
 Researchers think sugar may be linked to hyperactivity because parents expect their children to be hyperactive after eating sugar.
 For more information on healthy eating, talk to a dietitian.
 Registered dietitians are available to answer your healthy eating and nutrition questions over the phone through HealthLinkBC by dialing: 811